Aliazzzz/Monarco-HAT-library-for-CODESYS-V3/README.md

 ![Alt text](http://pigeoncomputers.com/wp-content/uploads/2017/08/Codesys_Logo_250px.png "CODESYS")
 ![Alt text](https://www.monarco.io/wp-content/uploads/2017/01/monarco_dinrail.jpg "Monarco HAT")

-The Monarco HAT is a robust industrial graded HAT, perfectly suited for home and professional automation projects.
-It protects your Raspebrry Pi from being fried by overvoltage or short circuiting and provides enough IO points to do projects with it.
-For example IOT projects, small home-automation or industrial projects and much more ...
+The Monarco HAT is a robust industrial graded HAT, perfectly suited for IOT projects, small home-automation or industrial projects and much more ...
+It protects your Raspebrry Pi from being fried by overvoltage or short circuiting and provides enough IO channels and channel versatility (PWM, counters etc).

 A CODESYS V3 library was missing, so I wrote one to fill the gap after studying the C & Java Node-JS code examples and documentation provided by Monarco.
 Though tested, it will probably still contain bugs =(
 If you spot a bug, share it so we can fix it.